 In late March 2020 many airfields closed temporarily due to the COVID-19 outbreak.
 The Department of Transport on 15th May issued a notice allowing restricted GA flying again, and on Friday 26th June the DfT issued a note saying Flight Training could resume on 4th July, with details to follow by then of recommended precautions.

-Thus the list below will gradually reflect the return to flying status of airfields, as we receive information.
+The list below is gradually reflecting the return to flying status of airfields, as we check websites and receive information.

-Please always check NOTAMs AND AIRFIELD WEBSITES for the latest situation and instructions.
+Please always check NOTAMs AND AIRFIELD WEBSITES (see links below) for the latest situation and instructions.
 Please also notify us at email@example.com if the status of your airfield has changed.

 Andrewsfield – Website stated as of 25th May: PRIVATE OWNERS (MEMBERS) MAY FLY SOLO OR WITH HOUSEHOLD MEMBERS… PLEASE USE PPR-NOTIFICATION email firstname.lastname@example.org.
 FUEL is currently MEMBERS ONLY and is only available Monday and Friday mornings, 0900 – 1100.
 E-mail email@example.com to book fuel uplift once paid.
 Payment details on website, along with full instructions for airfield use.

 Bagby – Nothing on website re COVID-19 as of 25th March.
 Website promises that a new website is coming soon!